oliveroneill/wilt-android/README.md

 This is an Android client for displaying Wilt metrics.

-The server-side and browser version of the client is [here](https://github.com/oliveroneill/wilt)
+The server-side and browser version of the client is [here](https://github.com/oliveroneill/wilt).
+The server-side uses Firebase and BigQuery.

 ## Installation
 Create a file called `app/src/main/res/values/secrets.xml` with contents: